+A predicate is the part of your sentence that contain the verb.
 A compound predicate says two or more things about the subject.
 A common mistake people make is to insert a comma between two elements of a compound predicate.
 This comma adds a pause that creates distance between the subject and the predicate, so you should not include a comma in this case, just as you would not use a comma to separate a verb from its subject or object.

 Here is an example that demonstrates the correct and incorrect ways to write a sentence with a compound predicate:

 Correct: 'He scratched the cat’s head and rubbed his belly.'